External Ids for RAB17 Gene

 GeneCards Summary for RAB17 Gene

 RAB17 (RAB17, Member RAS Oncogene Family) is a Protein Coding gene.
-Among its related pathways are Sertoli-Sertoli Cell Junction Dynamics.
+Among its related pathways are Sertoli-Sertoli Cell Junction Dynamics and Metabolism of proteins.
 GO annotations related to this gene include GTP binding and GDP binding.
-An important paralog of this gene is RAB5C.
+An important paralog of this gene is RAB5A.